Vardhman1912/ROS2-Raspberry-Pi-Intelligence-Vision-Robot/README.md

-# ROS2-Raspberry-Pi-Intelligence-Vision-Robot
+# Intelligent Vision Robot
-This repository is based on Raspberry Pi
+This repository is based on Raspberry Pi and contaons good projects

+### Nodes
+-Publisher
+-Subscriber